20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Curving Colorado River at Horseshoe Bend in Page is one of the best places to visit in Arizona at sunrise with purple sky and orange sun

-Sunrise at Horseshoe Bend in Page, Arizona
+Clear sunrise we enjoyed at Horseshoe Bend in Page

 10. Petrified Forest National Park